Social value of work. Human values in social psychology

 • mesosocial - work, career, recognition, etc.

-• macrosocial relations correspond to universal human values affecting political and legal ideals, ethical and aesthetic norms.
+• macrosocial relations correspond to universal human values that affect political and legal ideals, ethical and aesthetic norms.

-3. Transpsychic relations “Man - the world of objects”
+3. Transpsychic relationships “Man - the world of objects”

 • relationships with things (material wealth and financial well-being)